sanyabeast/imginarium/README.md

 ### Custom Workflows

-You can customize the ComfyUI workflow in the `config.yaml` file to use different models or generation techniques.
+You can create custom ComfyUI workflows and specify them in your configuration files.
+Each config can have its own default workflow.

+### Adding New Configurations

+To add a new configuration:

+1. Create a new YAML file in the `configs` directory (e.g., `custom.yaml`)
+2. Define your tags, prompt template, and ComfyUI settings
+3. Specify a default workflow in the ComfyUI section
+4. The new configuration will automatically appear in the menu

 ### External MongoDB